-1 If the government has imposed additional public health requirements, can the landlord compel the tenant to comply with these?
-No Leases in Hungary do not usually contain a general covenant of this nature and a tenant would not be bound to comply with customary practices.
+Leases in Hungary do not usually contain a general covenant of this nature and a tenant would not be bound to comply with customary practices.
 However, a covenant to comply with specific statutory or legal obligations may be set out in the lease.

 Outside of the landlord and tenant relationship, both parties would be bound to comply with all governmental requirements imposed in the form of a decree.

-2 If compliance with public health requirements falls to the landlord, who pays for items such as an enhanced cleaning regime, additional cleaning of common areas, any deep cleaning, provision of additional refuse removal, for example?
-Costs may be recoverable from the tenant.
+If compliance with public health requirements falls to the landlord, who pays for items such as an enhanced cleaning regime, additional cleaning of common areas, any deep cleaning, provision of additional refuse removal, for example?

 There is often a widely-drafted list of services, enabling landlords to charge for additional services provided in accordance with the principles of good estate management.

-3 If the tenant cannot use its property, does it have to continue paying rent?
-No The tenant may not have to continue to pay, but this depends on the terms of the lease.
+If the tenant cannot use its property, does it have to continue paying rent?

+The tenant may not have to continue to pay, but this depends on the terms of the lease.
 It is common for leases to contain a rent suspension clause, entitling the tenant to cease payment of rent where the property is damaged, destroyed or (in some cases) inaccessible.
-4 Is it common for leases to contain a tenant's keep-open covenant?

 If so, might a governmental quarantine or shutdown put the tenant in breach?
 How would a landlord enforce the covenant?
-Yes Retail tenants are generally required to keep the property open for trading.
+Retail tenants are generally required to keep the property open for trading.
 If the tenant is in breach, it gives rise to a penalty and a landlord right of termination.

 However, if a government decree is issued to keep the property closed, this would take precedence over any keep-open covenant in the lease.

-5 Could the parties claim that COVID-19 is a force majeure event which excuses the parties from performing the lease obligations?
-Yes, possibly.
 Force majeure is not defined in Hungarian law.

 However, general regulations of the Hungarian Civil Code stipulate that the lease would be terminated if performance has become impossible.

 Where performance has become impossible for a reason that cannot be attributed to either of the parties, the parties may come to an agreement with each other.

 Often if there is a reference to force majeure in a lease, this is to stipulate that the parties will expressly not be liable if a default occurs due to a force majeure event.

 If the property is unusable due to force majeure, the lease terminates.
 If the property is partially unusable both parties are likely to be entitled to terminate the lease.

-6 Could the parties argue that the lease contract is frustrated by COVID-19?
-Yes, possibly.
+Could the parties argue that the lease contract is frustrated by COVID-19?

 Under the Hungarian Civil Code, the lease can be terminated if performance has become impossible.
 If performance has become impossible for a reason that cannot be attributed to either of the parties, the services provided under the terminated contract shall be accounted for.
 In doing so, the monetary consideration for a service already provided before termination shall be payable.
 If the party has already paid the fee but has not received the service in exchange, the monetary consideration for the non-performed service would be refunded.

 7 Do landlords and tenants commonly obtain business interruption insurance?

-No However, this is not specifically required under the terms of the lease.
+However, this is not specifically required under the terms of the lease.

 It is usual for landlords to obtain loss of rent insurance.

+If so, might a governmental quarantine or shutdown put the tenant in breach?
+How would